Matty-El/trail-running-uk/README.md

 ### Media

 -   All images, with the exception of the topography image below, were licensed for use from [Adobe Stock](https://stock.adobe.com/).
--   The topography background image was sourced as a free file from [Spoon Graphics](https://blog.spoongraphics.co.uk/).
+-   The topography image was sourced as a free file from [Spoon Graphics](https://blog.spoongraphics.co.uk/).

 ### Acknowledgements